Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Setting and Main result

 \item $n =$ number of qubits used in quantum circuit $\mathcal{Q}$, and \item $L=$ depth of quantum circuit $\mathcal{Q}$. \end{itemize} \end{definition}

-\begin{remark}[Depth] For any quantum circuit $\mathcal{Q}$, we may bound its depth complexity by the number of gates in the quantum circuit.
-In this paper, we focus only on the number of elementary gates and qubits used in constructing quantum circuits. \end{remark} \begin{remark}[Inverse $\mathcal{Q}^\dagger$] We note that the set of elementary quantum gates defined in \eqref{eqn: elementary gate set} is closed under matrix inversion.
-Moreover, for any unitary matrix $\mathcal{Q}$, the matrix inverse $\mathcal{Q}^{-1}$ is also the conjugate transpose $\mathcal{Q}^\dagger$.
-Thus, for any quantum circuit $\mathcal{Q}$ satisfying Definition \ref{def: quantum circuit}, we can construct the quantum circuit $\mathcal{Q}^\dagger$ representing its inverse by

-\end{remark} \begin{remark}[Ancilla qubits] In most quantum circuits, auxiliary qubits are used as additional memory to perform necessary quantum computations but may not be used for the output.
-One calls these qubits \textit{ancilla qubits} or simply \textit{ancillas} and denotes them by $\ket{\text{anc}}_\star$, where the subscript $\star$ usually indicates in the literature that the amount of ancillas used are not specified precisely.
+\begin{remark}[Depth] For any quantum circuit $\mathcal{Q}$, we may bound its depth complexity by the number of elementary gates in the quantum circuit.
+In this paper, we focus only on the number of elementary gates and qubits used in constructing quantum circuits. \end{remark} \begin{remark}[Ancilla qubits] In most quantum circuits, auxiliary qubits are used as additional memory to perform necessary quantum computations but may not be used for the output.
+One calls these qubits \textit{ancilla qubits} or simply \textit{ancillas} and denotes them by $\ket{\anc}_\star$, where the subscript $\star$ usually indicates in the literature that the amount of ancillas used are not specified precisely.
 The \textit{complexity of a quantum circuit} is usually described by the number of elementary quantum gates used, and the number of qubits and ancilla qubits used.
 For simplicity, we count both qubits and ancilla qubits together as the number of qubits used in a circuit. \end{remark}

-\begin{example}[Toffoli gate as a quantum circuit] The classical $\text{AND}$ gate, which takes a pair of bits $x,y \in \{0,1\}$ as input, returns the bit $\text{AND}(x,y) := xy$ as output.
-This classical gate is not a reversible operation.
-Hence the $\text{AND}$ gate cannot be represented by a unitary matrix.
-However, we can implement the quantum version of this classical logic gate by using 3 qubits.
-The operation $\ket{a}\ket{b}\ket{c} \mapsto \ket{a}\ket{b}\ket{c + a b \mod{2}}$ is reversible.
-This operation is implemented as a quantum gate called the Toffoli gate (also referred as the $\text{CCNOT}$ gate).
-The Toffoli gate has the matrix representation